thomasrebele/yakm/README.md

 * Right click does not work in some programs (e.g., Evince)
 * Left click does not work in some programs (e.g., XFCE panel)
 * Drag and drop does not work in some programs (e.g., Zotero)
+* Key bindings are not updated when user executes a setxkbmap command
 * Some commands of keynav are not yet implemented (e.g., grid-nav off/toggle, record, sh, cut-\*, ...)
 * The drawing module could be improved.
 Currently it uses the external command `xrefresh` to remove previously drawn lines.
 This causes a noticable flickering.